|

 scans it.
 With a sufficiently large processing buffer, this should not

-be a problem, but the -M option does not work when input is read
+The -M option does not work when input is read line by

 - Stop processing after finding number matching lines, or